mdsimmo/bomberman/README.md

 In the rebuild, I am also thinking greatly about exensibility and I am working towards letting other users build plugins for bomberman :)

-While I'm rebuilding the plugin, I won't be updating the main bomberman brach (except for major bug fixes).
+While I'm rebuilding the plugin, I won't be updating the main bomberman branch (except for major bug fixes).